Skip to content

 Popular choices include:

-→ Mystery snails
+→ Mystery snails (easy to control breeding)

-→ Ramshorn snails
+→ Ramshorn snails (manage numbers by avoiding overfeeding)

-Do Guppy Tank Mates Eat Fry?
+Do Tank Mates Eat Guppy Fry?

 Fish that commonly eat guppy fry include: